enbraun/slate/source/includes/_resource.md

 }
 ```

 To capture additional information about a resource, eRS Cloud provides the `Notes`.
-If one has to provide any new information to a resource which is not captured from the filed, for such situations Notes are beneficial.
+If one has to provide any new information to a resource that is not captured from the field, for such situations Notes are beneficial.

 Let's say, If a resource has role "A", but after a certain time his role changed or new role gets added to his profile.
 Roles field gives us the ability to add, update or delete a role.
 But it does not give brief information when the role  added, deleted or updated.
 The Notes comes in handy in such situations.
 Notes are handy to maintain the history of a resource.